-Let me give you an idea what you can look forward by visiting now.
+Let me give you an idea of what you can look forward to by visiting now.
 After a short drive off the main road, we cleared the fertile agricultural vegetation.
-The immense desert, the Step Pyramid and surrounding complex at Saqqara appeared before us.
+The immense desert, the Step Pyramid, and the surrounding complex at Saqqara appeared before us.
 Conspicuously missing were the tour buses.
 Not a one in sight.
 According to Jim, my guide, the lot at the visitor center would normally be packed.
 That day I had the architectural wonders to myself.
 There was no waiting to enter the pyramids and no hurry to get out and allow others to visit.

 On 19 March 2011, I accompanied my friend Hanan to the polling place in St. Catherine.
 She was there to cast her ballot for the first time as an Egyptian.
 Because I am American, I was not allowed to enter the police station, which on this day doubled as a voting site.
 As I waited, the police officers made small talk with me.
 A short time later Hanan emerged, smiling.
 She clutched her National Identification in her left hand and held up her index finger of her right hand, now dyed magenta to indicate she had voted.
 It was a proud moment for her and I was proud of her.
 I can only imagine how that moment felt to her as an Egyptian.
-But for me it was one of the most inspiring moments of my life.
+But for me, it was one of the most inspiring moments of my life.

 The day that I visited the Sphinx and the Great Pyramids at Giza which were only slightly less deserted than the outlying ones, our driver had a placard on the dash of the van that looked like an Egyptian license plate but read ” January 25.”
 (You see these and the Egyptian flag everywhere now.)
 I asked if I could take a picture of it.
 He asked, “You know what it means?”
 I replied, “Oh, yes!”
 He beamed at the idea that I knew of the Revolution.
-His pride of country and his hope for the future was evident in his smile.
+His pride in his country and his hope for the future were evident in his smile.

 No one can say for sure when the travel industry will recover.
-But many expect tourism remain down at least through the elections.
-The Parliamentary elections are now scheduled for November and the Presidential election in early 2012.
-While the Revolution provided a unique experience for me and promises the same for others who dare to visit during these uncertain times, it has severely damaged the tourist trade that so many Egyptian’s count on to put food on their tables.
+But many expect tourism to remain down at least through the elections.
+The Parliamentary elections are now scheduled for November and the Presidential election is in early 2012.
+While the Revolution provided a unique experience for me and promises the same for others who dare to visit during these uncertain times, it has severely damaged the tourist trade that so many Egyptians count on to put food on their tables.
 Originally posted to Gypsytales01.wordpress.com on July, 15, 2011.
 Written by Susan Decoteau-Ferrier